stuttgart-things/docs/rancher.md

 ```

 ### CREATE NEW DOWNSTREAM CLUSTER /W RANCHER
-e.g. in Rancher Cluster Manager create a new cluster
-copy Registration Command from web ui and execute on new Host
+e.g. in Rancher Cluster Manager create a new cluster > copy Registration Command from web ui > execute on new Hosts cli

 ## ADD ADDITIONAL CLUSTER NODE